 Lit-Fic Hero: I am alone.
 Solitarily, achingly alone.

 You: Are you going to tell me who the letter was from?
-And I’m warning you, if you don’t finish up with either a killer one-liner, or a truism that’ll be plagiarised by six politicians before the weekend, I’m going to slap you.
+And I’m warning you, if you don’t finish up with either a killer one-liner, or a truism that’ll be plagiarised by six politicians before the weekend, I’m going to kick your arse.

 Lit-Fic Hero: It was the figurative story of my life, I suppose.